Compassionate Help With Birth Injury Claims In Missouri

 - Applying too much pressure to the mother’s abdomen during delivery (fundal pressure)

 The Costs of a Birth Injury

 The costs of raising a child suffering from a serious birth injury can be substantial.
 Ongoing treatment, necessary medical devices, added educational costs for a child afflicted with brain damage – new parents can find themselves struggling with all of these costs and more.

 However, if your child was injured due to the negligence of a healthcare provider, you may be entitled to compensation that can help you meet the challenges of raising a child who suffered a birth injury.
 Healthcare providers – or, in many instances, their malpractice insurers – can be held financially accountable for the damages that resulted from their errors.

 Missouri’s statute of limitations states that civil actions against physicians, hospitals, dentists, etc., must be brought within two years of the incident.
 There are a couple of exceptions that will allow a victim additional time in which to file a medical malpractice claim, including when negligence is associated with a failure to inform a patient of test results.

 In these cases, the two-year period begins when the patient discovers the error or omission.
 But the sooner you act, the sooner an investigation can take place into the actual cause of your child’s birth injury.
 Don’t delay; contact an experienced birth injury law firm as soon as possible!

 Missouri Medical Malpractice Law Firm

 If you suspect that your child was the victim of medical malpractice, you owe it to your entire family to pursue compensation that could help ease the financial and emotional burden created by a birth injury.
 Talk to an experienced birth injury attorney to learn more about your legal rights and options.
-Contact Norton & Norton, P.C., today at 816-454-5800 to coordinate a free consultation.
+Contact Norton & Spencer, P.C., today at 816-454-5800 to coordinate a free consultation.